Back

 Haedong Yonggungsa

-To reach the temple you could get a bus or a taxi.
-The bus is cheaper but it might take about 45-60′ to reach the temple.
-A taxi would take you there in 20-25, costing around $25.
+To reach the temple, you could take a bus or a taxi.
+The bus is cheaper, but it might take about 45-60 minutes to reach the temple.
+A taxi would take you there in 20-25 minutes and cost around $25.

-Also, if you decide to get the taxi, I recommend you have the destination written in Korean on a piece of paper or on your phone.
+Also, if you decide to take a taxi, I recommend you have the destination written in Korean on a piece of paper or on your phone.

 The beautiful Buddhist temple on the shore of Busan